 Obtain context information during compilation.
 This predicate can be used from directives appearing in a source file to get information about the file being loaded.
-See also source_location/2.
+See also source_location/2 and if/1.
 The following keys are defined:

 Key Description module Module into which file is loaded source File loaded.
 Returns the original Prolog file when loading a .qlf file.
 Compatible with SICStus Prolog. file Currently equivalent to source.
 In future versions it may report a different values for files being loaded using include/1. stream Stream identifier (see current_input/1) directory Directory in which source lives. dialect Compatibility mode.
 See expects_dialect/1. term_position Position of last term read.
-Term of the form '\$stream_position'(0, (Line), 0, 0, 0).
-See also stream_position_data/3.
+Term of the form '\$stream_position'(0, $\langle Line \rangle$,0,0,0).
+See also stream_position_data/3. script Boolean that indicates whether the file is loaded as a script file (see -s).